sambee-coding/MezmurFlow/README.md

 ## 🙏 About the App

 MezmurFlow was built with deep respect for the Ethiopian Orthodox Tewahedo tradition.
-The AI is specifically instructed to recommend only authentic Orthodox Mezmurs from the Tewahedo tradition, citing real and well-known zemaris (cantors) such as Zemari Tewodros Yosef, Zemari Yilma Hailu, and Diaqon Daniel Kibret.
+The AI is specifically instructed to recommend only authentic Orthodox Mezmurs from the Tewahedo tradition, citing real and well-known zemaris (cantors) such as Zemari Tewodros Yosef, Zemari Yilma Hailu and many more.

 The app uses the **Ethiopian Calendar** for date-based lookups, honoring the liturgical framework of the church.